AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/ecommerce-repository-restructuring-in-aem-6-5.md

 ---
 title: Ristrutturazione dell’archivio di e-commerce in AEM 6.5
 seo-title: E-Commerce Repository Restructuring in AEM 6.5
-description: Scopri come apportare le modifiche necessarie per migrare alla nuova struttura dell’archivio in AEM 6.5 per E-Commerce.
+description: Scopri come apportare le modifiche necessarie per migrare alla nuova struttura dell’archivio in AEM 6.5 per l’e-commerce.
 seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.5 for E-Commerce.
 uuid: 1fff1a4b-c8d0-4016-92fb-e2ea26e3a302
 products: SG_EXPERIENCEMANAGER/6.5/SITES